npm/npm/doc/misc/npm-developers.md

 ## Publish your package

-This part's easy.
+This part’s easy.
 In the root of your folder, do this:

     npm publish